-Feeders Experiencing Six or More Sustained Interruptions ("FESI-6")
+• Feeders Experiencing Six or More Sustained Interruptions ("FESI-6")

-FESI-6 Large Customers tracks the number of feeders serving customers with average monthly peak demand greater than 1 megawatt, that experienced six or more interruptions exceeding one minute, excluding Major Event Days and Loss of Supply.2 Measuring feeders experiencing outages at this threshold enables Toronto Hydro to account for customers with lower tolerance for interruptions and heightened reliability needs such as hospitals, water treatment plants, and commercial manufacturers.
-In 2021, five feeders exceeded the threshold relative to 10 in 2020.
+FESI-6 Large Customers tracks the number of feeders serving customers with average monthly peak demand greater than 1 megawatt, that experienced six or more interruptions exceeding one minute, excluding Major Event Days and Loss of Supply.

+Measuring feeders experiencing outages at this threshold enables Toronto Hydro to account for customers with lower tolerance for interruptions and heightened reliability needs such as hospitals, water treatment plants, and commercial manufacturers.